maxtoroq/maxtoroq.github.io/DbExtensions/docs/query-mapping.md

 <div class="note danger" markdown="1">

-It's not recommended to project onto an [annotated][13] entity type.
+It's not recommended to project onto an [annotated] entity type.
 Updating a partially loaded entity may cause data loss.

 </div>